 A Day in the Life

-Pacific Quest’s adolescent program operates on tranquil gardens in the lush region of Ka’u on Hawaii’s Big Island.
+Pacific Quest’s adolescent program operates on a 25-acre farm on the east side of Hawaii’s Big Island.
 Our proximity to the vast beauty of the southernmost point of the United States, coupled with the historical and cultural significance of the surrounding community, make this the ideal setting for experiential education and healing.

 Life at Pacific Quest is a community living experience, providing students an opportunity to practice essential life skills in an environment which allows them to be both comfortable in their community and challenged by the world around them.
 This dichotomy is essential for growth.
 At PQ, we provide a structured environment with room to practice and master new skills, achieve individual goals and make personal choices.
 Students are held to high standards of accountability and responsibility from the moment they arrive in Hawaii.